sapsari/website-devblog-route2roslyn/src/pages/making-visual-studio-extension-command-visibility-optional.md

 Now there are three more files.
 A cs file for the command class; a png image file for the command's resource; and a vsct file, aka command table file, in which some data of the commands are stored, its like the header for the commands (if extension had a command before, vsct will be updated instead of being inserted)

 We will focus on the command table file later, for now you can change UI display name from there, just search for `Invoke` and change the full text.
 You can change UI icon from the resource file.
-And the command's functionality is in the `Execute` method of the command class, of which can be changed.
+And the command's functionality is in the `Execute` method of the command class, of which can be modified.
 Test the extension again.
 A new item should appear in menu bar `Tools`.

 ![Menu bar Tools item](/img/makingcommandoptionaltoolsmenu.png)